 Discord is a free chat application used by gamers across the world.
-Ever since its inception, millions of players have gathered together to build communities around their favorite games, projects, and other ideas.
+Since its launch in 2015, millions of players have gathered together to build communities around their favorite games, projects, and other ideas on the platform.

-Because of the platform’s focus on chat, gamers are used to all sorts of features like bold, italics, underlining, and more built right in via markdown.
-These additions help users express themselves more often, and ensure that Discord remains a personality-based space.
+Because of the app’s focus on chat, gamers can use all sorts of formatting features like bold, italics, underlining, and more built right in via markdown.
+These additions help users better express themselves and ensure that Discord remains a personality-based space.

 Using Code Blocks To Quote Somebody On Discord